 Similar to Buprenorphine, Subutex may interact with other drugs such as phenytoin, theophylline, metronidazole, warfarin, isoniazid, tricyclic antidepressants, benzodiazepines, and monoamine oxidase inhibitors (MAOIs), among others.
 In other words, always consult your doctor if you’re using other drugs.

-Please note that when snorted or injected intravenously in large doses, Subutex can cause severe symptoms such as unconsciousness, confusion, dizziness, or suppression of breathing.
+Please note that when snorted or injected intravenously in large doses, Subutex can cause severe symptoms such as unconsciousness, confusion, dizziness, or suppression of breathing and possibly Tardive Dyskinesia.

 Common Side Effects of Subutex